 Are players covered whilst touring overseas?

-The FFA National Insurance Programme extends to cover insured players and officials whilst overseas for representative and/or club matches as long as all players and officials are registered with FFA Clubs and the tour is officially sanctioned by FFA or State Member Federation and the Host Federation.
+The Northern NSW Football Insurance Programme extends to cover insured players and officials whilst overseas for representative and/or club matches as long as all players and officials are registered with the Club and the tour is officially sanctioned by Northern NSW Football and the Host Federation.

 Although the policy covers persons whilst overseas, we recommend that Travel Insurance be effected for all players and officials to compliment the cover provided.
 Travel Insurance policies generally provide high limits of medical expense coverage as well as other covers such as baggage, money, loss of deposits, emergency assistance etc.